gengstrand/clojure-news-feed/server/feed8/README.md

 | Tomcat         | 13,966           | 3                | 5         | 9         | 800      |
 | Jetty          | 13,895           | 2.76             | 4         | 7         | 1,536    |

+The above benchmark numbers were run with the default Hikari connection pool size of 10.
+I ran the load test with a pool size of 18 (because that is the pool size for the [dropwizard version](https://github.com/gengstrand/clojure-news-feed/tree/master/server/feed3) of the news feed microservice) but the throughput was one third of what you see here and the latency was double.